larscom/ngx-translate-module-loader/README.md

    */
   modules: IModuleTranslation[];
   /**
-   * Each module gets its own namespace so it doesn't conflict with other modules */ enableNamespacing?: boolean;
+   * By default, each module gets its own namespace so it doesn't conflict with other modules */ disableNamespace?: boolean;
   /**
-   * Create namespaces in Uppercase if namespacing is enabled */ nameSpaceUppercase?: boolean;
+   * By default, namespaces are uppercase
+   */
+  lowercaseNamespace?: boolean;
   /**
-   * Perform a deepmerge when merging translation files */ deepMerge?: boolean;
+   * By default, it'll perform a deepmerge when merging translation files */ deepMerge?: boolean;
   /**